jandauz/zero-trust/scheduler/README.md

 $ https://localhost:3500/v1.0/invoke/service-b.namespace-b/method/execute
 ```

 > Note: The scheduler service does not implement the Service Invocation build block and therefore cannot be directly interacted with.
+However, it does call out to the `courier` service and must quality the service correctly e.g. https://localhost:3500/v1.0/invoke/courier.zero-trust/method/schedule-delivery.

 ### Component spec
 Another way to scope component access is to specify the `scopes` in the component manifest.
-The `redis` pub/sub building block as the following manifest:
+The `redis` pub/sub building block has the following manifest:
 ```yaml
 apiVersion: dapr.io/v1alpha1
 kind: Component